cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ## Testing

-CMake, mentioned above, has a built in framework for executing tests.
+CMake, mentioned above, has a built-in framework for executing tests.
 Make sure whatever build system you use has a way to execute tests built in.

 To further aid in executing tests, consider a library such as [Google Test](https://github.com/google/googletest), [Catch](https://github.com/philsquared/Catch), [CppUTest](https://github.com/cpputest/cpputest) or [Boost.Test](http://www.boost.org/doc/libs/release/libs/test/) to help you organize the tests.